frconor-ebook/meditations/_posts/2025-09-11-hearts-on-fire.md

 On the road from Jerusalem to Emmaus (Luke 24:13-35), the hearts of the two disciples were downcast, as shown by their dejected faces, all because of the death of Jesus, in whom they had believed.

-Faced with the failure of the crucified Master, we're told in St. Luke, their hopes that He was the Messiah collapsed (cf. Luke 24:21).
+Faced with the failure of the crucified Master, we're told in St. Luke, their hopes that He was the Messiah collapsed (*cf*.
+Luke 24:21).

 Then, "as they were talking and discussing together, Jesus himself drew near and walked with them" (Luke 24:15).